Akin81/PREMIER-LEAGUE-2020-2021-DATASET-IN-PYTHON/README.md

 INSIGHTS
-•	35% of the productive premier league players fall between the age of 20 to 30 years, so clubs are advised to be cautious of sighing players above the age of 30.
+•	35% of the productive premier league players fall between the age of 20 to 30 years. so, clubs are advised to be cautious of sighing players above the age of 30.

 •	Manchester City have the total number of assists and goals, meaning that they have the strongest attackers  the premiership in 2020/2021 season.